ryohonda-hub/END-AMR-Asia/latest/job_submission/README_en_jobsubmission.md

 - `--mem=` *total memory for the job* (e.g., `--mem=32G`)
 - `-J` *job name (optional)*

-### Write the Script(s) to Be Executed
+### Specify the Job Execution Script(s) to Be Run
-After the header lines, add the commands or scripts you want to run.
+After the header lines, add the commands or job execution scripts you want to run.
-If the script is in the same directory as the submission script, use `./` (meaning "current directory").
+If the execution script is in the same directory as the submission script, use `./` (meaning "current directory").

 You can execute multiple scripts sequentially as follows:
 ```bash